tomjp90/Final_Project/README.md

 8. Distance from CBD

 # Back End
-The flow diagram below shows how the lightweight web framework, using FLask and written in Python, that runs on
+The flow diagram shown belows illustrates how the lightweight web framework using FLask and written in Python works.
 ![Preview_1](data/images/back_end_flow.gif)

 # File Structure